rcrowther/django-img/README.md

 ## Auto-delete
 ### Overview
 I read somewhere that a long time ago, Django would auto-delete files.
 This probably happened in model fields.
-It is not true now.
+This behaviour is not true now.
 If objects and fields are deleted, files are left in the host system.
 However, it suits this application, and some of it's intended uses, to auto-delete models and files.
 If you would like this behaviour, the app provides some solutions.

 There are aspects to this.
 First, deletion of image models when a supporting model is deleted.
 Then, deletion of reform models when the image model is deleted.
 Finally, deletion of files, Image or Reform, when an model is deleted.